5 Alabama Career Sectors That Offer Great Opportunities

 Alabama provides a lot more than just Southern charm.
 With a variety of expanding industries, this state also generates many appealing vocational possibilities.
 And the region's growth could continue creating a lot of additional opportunities well into the future.

-In fact, Alabama's population is expected to increase by over 13 percent between 2015 and 2040.* That increase could be especially pronounced in major cities such as Huntsville, Birmingham, Montgomery, and Mobile.
+In fact, Alabama's population is expected to increase by almost eight percent between 2020 and 2040.* That increase could be especially pronounced in major cities such as Huntsville, Birmingham, Montgomery, and Mobile.
 And economic growth is likely to accompany the rising number of residents.
 So the future of Alabama looks bright for students and career seekers.
 Plus, consider the following facts:

 - Alabamians enjoy a cost of living that is below the nationwide average.**